I’ve got an old mule and her name is Sal

 The original sheet music for Thomas Allen's song.
 It is often mistaken for a 19th Century folk song.

 The Erie Canal opened October 26, 1825.
 Few innovations in American history had such immediate and far reaching consequences as the public works project once derided as Clinton’s Folly.

 The War of 1812 ground progress to a halt.
 Van Rensselaer was appointed General in command of the New York Militia.
-The frontier with Canada around Buffalo became a major theater of operations in the war and was a jumping off point for attempted invasions by both sides.
-The lack of reliable transportation to bring artillery, arms, powder, and supplies to the front crippled American efforts and proved a national defense justification for a canal.
+The frontier with Canada around Buffalo became a major theater of operations in the war and was a jumping-off point for attempted invasions by both sides.
+The lack of reliable transportation to bring artillery, arms, powder, and supplies to the front crippled American efforts and provided a national defense justification for a canal.

 Meanwhile Clinton, then serving as Mayor of New York City and Lt.
 Governor, was reluctantly drafted by a dissident Democratic-Republican rump and backed by the Federalists to run for President against James Madison in 1812.
-It was a close fought election and Clinton took 47% of the popular vote while loosing by a wide margin in the Electoral College.
+It was a close-fought election and Clinton took 47% of the popular vote while losing by a wide margin in the Electoral College.
 The run strained his relations with loyal Democratic-Republicans, notably the powerful Livngstons.

-At the conclusion of the war, Clinton revived interest in the project by holding a large public meeting in the city.
+At the conclusion of the war, Clinton revived interest in the project by holding a large public meeting in the New York City.
 He promised residents that the project would bring about a boom: